TZstatsADS/Fall2017-project3-grp7/README.md

 	+ Data processing, include data splitting and cleaning
 	+ Train and test MLPClassifier Neural Network model (using Python)based on SIFT, HOG and HSV
 	(pick the best parameter of Neural Network model, test using cross validation)
-	+ Build the HSV and RGB function and Extract HSV and RGB features
+	+ Build the HSV and RGB1 function and Extract HSV and RGB1 features
 	+ Generate main.Rmd and feature.R
 + Li, Yijia